 Because every individual and every company is different, the Horizons approach to business coaching recognises that all coaching contracts are unique.
 There is no "one size fits all" solution.
-Nonetheless, four core programmes have been developed as the framework for discussion with client organisations.
+Nonetheless, three core programmes have been developed as the framework for discussion with client organisations.
 These are:

 1. The Small Business Managers Programme: This flexible programme is aimed at owner-managers of small businesses, helping them to grow their business whilst retaining a good work-life balance.
 It focuses on the emotional side of running a business, rather than providing specific financial or legal advice.

 2. The Executive Coaching Programme: This programme takes an holistic, whole-life approach to the development of managers, sales executives and other high performers in larger organisations.